TheCharBot/A-Minecraft-RPG/README.md

 Will hopefully be in a playable state soon

 Next Up In Developement:
-Handheld Items and Inventory System
+1. Handheld Items and Inventory System
-Map System
+2. (postponed) Map System
-Cutscene / Dialogue System
+3. Cutscene / Dialogue System

 # Plot: